Marco Donadel: Napoli

 On 24 June 2011, he signed a four-year contract with Napoli.
 During his stay with Napoli, he only appeared in four league matches and during the 2013–14 season, he was sent on loan to Verona, where he was a regular starter for the club.

 Montreal Impact

 Once his loan spell with Verona concluded, Donadel went on trial with Major League Soccer side Montreal Impact.
 Donadel officially signed with the Montreal Impact on 1 December 2014.
-His 30-yard strike in a 3–0 home win against Columbus Crew, on 11 July 2015, was voted MLS goal of the week for the 19th week of the 2015 MLS season.
+His 30-yard strike in a 3–0 home win against the Columbus Crew on 11 July 2015, was voted MLS goal of the week for the 19th week of the 2015 MLS season.
 On 25 October, he assisted one of Drogba's goals as the Montreal Impact came from behind to defeat domestic rivals Toronto FC 2–1 at home; the win gave Montreal the home advantage for their knock-out fixture against Toronto in the 2015 MLS Cup Playoffs.

 Donadel was waived by Montreal on 22 June 2018.